 McDougall Jones' first book, The Wrong Kind of Women: Inside Our Revolution to Dismantle the Gods of Hollywood, will be published by Beacon Press in February 2020 and is now available for pre-order on all major platforms.

-She is also currently at work on her third feature screenplay, Breathe In/Breathe Out, a magical realism film that explores themes of identity, legacy and gender through a modern-day seven-month pregnant woman's unexpected interaction with the brilliant, eccentric and deceased inventor John Hays Hammond, Jr., for which she received a place as the first artist-in-residence at Ernest Hemingway's final home in Sun Valley, Idaho.
+She is also currently at work on her third feature screenplay, Hammond Castle, a magical realism film that explores themes of identity, legacy and gender through a modern-day seven-month pregnant woman's unexpected interaction with the brilliant, eccentric and deceased inventor John Hays Hammond, Jr., for which she received a place as the first artist-in-residence at Ernest Hemingway's final home in Sun Valley, Idaho.

 She lives in Atlanta with her husband, Stephen.
 She grew up in Aspen, Colorado and attended Cornell University before graduating from The American Academy of Dramatic Arts.